-Almost from the moment the Baxters arrived in Hong Kong in 1967 my father was working as a stringer, most regularly for Australia’s Fairfax newspapers.
+Almost from the moment we arrived in Hong Kong in 1967 my father Jack Spackman was working as a stringer, most regularly for Australia’s Fairfax newspapers.
 A stringer is a locally based correspondent who may sometimes be paid a retainer but often is paid only for published stories.

-Bax said the term arose back in the olden times when dinosaurs roamed the Earth and scribblers were paid by the length of their work, as measured by a piece of string.
-I filed that little unverified factoid under “Shit my dad says” until I stumbled across a similar explanation in a book by Australian academic Rod Tiffen which, I discovered, also featured some quotes from the Big Bax himself.
+Jack said the term arose back in the olden times when dinosaurs roamed the Earth and scribblers were paid by the length of their work, as measured by a piece of string.
+I filed that little unverified factoid under “Shit my dad says” until I stumbled across a similar explanation in a book by Australian academic Rod Tiffen which, I discovered, also featured some quotes from the Old Man himself.

 In The News from Southeast Asia – the sociology of newsmaking (Institute of Southeast Asian Studies 1978) the good Professor Tiffen wrote: “Compared to regular correspondents, most live in a state of relative financial insecurity.”

-Then, a few paragraphs later, up pops Old Man Baxter himself, quoted by Tiffen on the precarious life of a stringer:
+Then, a few paragraphs later, up pops Spackman, quoted by Tiffen on the precarious life of a stringer:

 “A stringer has three problems where a staff correspondent has only one.
 Both have to get the story but the stringer also has to get someone to accept it and then to get paid,” he told Tiffen.

 Jack had quickly established himself as Fairfax’s Man in Hong Kong, filing for the Sydney Morning Herald and The Age in Melbourne.
 It’s not hard to find examples of his work in their archives.

 They include his contributions on the ‘big’ stories of the day but there are also some quirky pieces which illustrate the life of the jobbing stringer, in which creating a story out of next-to-nothing can reap reward.